 - State Auditor’s Office

 - State Treasurer’s Office

 - West Virginia Military Authority

 Human Resources Careers in the Private Sector

 Health & Human Resources Program Manager II with the West Virginia Office of Maternal, Child and Family Health (OMCFH), Charleston, WV – This position includes managing program expenditures for vision, dental, hearing, and other areas and coordinating with OMCFH programs.
-The HR program manager would develop, plan, evaluate and implement statewide policies and oversee the provision of a complex health service program within Medicaid programs.
+The HR program manager will develop, plan, evaluate and implement statewide policies and oversee the provision of a complex health service program within Medicaid programs.
 This includes formulating plans, programs, systems and procedures for efficient operations.
-The manager would also review changes in health policy and regulations and make modifications.
+The manager will also review changes in health policy and regulations and make modifications.
 The job would also involve assuring compliance with all state and federal regulations related to Medicaid health services.

-Human Resources Manager Industrial Bags, Wellsburgh, WV – The manager would be in charge of managing recruitment efforts including working with hiring managers and determining staffing needs for all employees.
+Human Resources Manager Industrial Bags, Wellsburgh, WV – The manager will be in charge of managing recruitment efforts including working with hiring managers and determining staffing needs for all employees.
 The position would also involve:

 - Posting jobs available through proper channels